We strongly support your right to privacy when using our apps.

 - Contents of files you are working with

-Apps like Transmit, whose core purpose is to send and receive your documents over a network, will, of course, send and receive your documents as requested, but not to Panic or any other third party.
+Apps like Transmit, whose core purpose is to send and receive your documents over a network, will, of course, send and receive your documents at your request, but not to Panic or any other third party.
 Documents in transit will be encrypted only if you use a protocol which supports encryption, such as SFTP, HTTPS, etc., in conjunction with a correctly configured server.
 It is your responsibility to be aware of the security implications of the file transfer protocols you choose to use.
 Plain FTP is not encrypted.

 Refer to the Panic Sync page for specific details on its implementation.